learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 12.19.
-What is the difference between firstChild and firstElementChild?
+## Q. What is the difference between firstChild and firstElementChild?

 **1. firstChild:**